< Back to Blog Overview

 Downloading the raw data from Facebook

-We will write a code that will open the browser and then open the Facebook page which we want to scrape.
+We will write a code that will open the browser and then open the Facebook page that we want to scrape.
 Then it will close the browser once the page is loaded completely.

 const puppeteer = require('puppeteer');